JustAGhosT/twinesandstraps/docs/DEPLOYMENT_PIPELINE.md

 This approach:
 - Eliminates build-time database requirements
 - Ensures fresh data on every request
-- Works seamlessly with Netlify's serverless functions
+- Works seamlessly with Azure App Service
 - Avoids static generation errors when database is unavailable during build

 Pages are marked with `export const dynamic = 'force-dynamic'` to explicitly enable server-side rendering on demand.